Think about your most productive work day last week. Now ask yourself: why was that day so productive?

 But, the data also shows that when properly educated, they’re willing to make changes to their eating habits.
 In fact, 78% of consumers changed their eating habits after speaking with a healthcare professional.2

-Here are just a few examples of effective and engaging ways to educate your employees on healthy eating, both onsite:
+Here are just a few examples of effective and engaging ways to educate your employees on healthy eating:

-- Invite a healthcare professional for an on-site lunch and learn
+- Host a healthy eating lunch and learn

 - Invite a nutritionist for an onsite cooking class or workshop - you can even find a dietitian right in your area